lkho0215/CharAnalysis/README.md

 # CharAnalysis
-Simple demon on classifying alphabets or non alphabets image
+Simple demon on classifying alphabets or non alphabets image with scikit-learn